 ©1995 Jediah Logiodice

 This poem identified within me, a rebirth.
-I was 18 and I was trying hard to break free from a drug addiction.
+I was 18 and I was trying hard to break free from an overuse of marijuana.
 I was, the night that I penned this, standing in the parking lot of an Irving all night diner.
 I was alone, my head was foggy, but was slowly clearing up.
 I was remembering nights when I had been so drugged up that I could barely even breathe, I couldn’t think, I was ecstatic with fake joy, colors and sounds all swirling together, hallucinations, as I sat and watched my life literally flash before my eyes .
 The silence was deafening.

 I was running from life, I was running from pain, I was trying to cover all the hurt that I had, but no matter where I went, even if I went into a house, and closed and locked the doors behind me, the pain always seemed to find me.
 And in the end, when the morning sun came up, as my head began to clear, as I climbed outside of my wooden box of death, I would drive back to my house, to once again live another day as if I was just a typical, normal person, on the outside….